Companies that use Quotapath

 Analyzed and validated by Henley Wing Chiu

-Quotapath We detected 740 customers using Quotapath, 43 companies that churned or ended their trial, and 37 customers with estimated renewals in the next 3 months.
+Quotapath We detected 752 companies using Quotapath, 52 companies that churned, and 35 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (41%) and the most common company size is 51-200 employees (45%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login